franciscovillaescusa/Quijote-simulations/documentation/globus.md

 <img src="https://raw.githubusercontent.com/franciscovillaescusa/Quijote-simulations/master/documentation/Globus.png" alt="Globus" width="900"/>

+In some cases, there are so many files in a given directory, that globus may not be able to list them all and return an error.
+If this is the case, it is advisable to use the path line.
+For instance, if by clicking in Snapshots you get a time out error, you may want to just type in the path line: /Snapshots/ or /~/Snapshots/.
+This may show you the different content of the data and allow you to navigate it.
+You can also go to a given directory directly from there.
+E.g. to access the first realization of the fiducial cosmology, type in path: /Snapshots/fiducial/0/ or /~/Snapshots/fiducial/0/.

 In some cases, the above option may not be desirable.
 For instance, imagine that you want to download all linear matter power spectra of the high-resolution latin-hypercube simulations.
 Those files are located in, e.g. for realization 45,

 /Snapshots/latin_hypercube_HR/45/ICs/Pk_mm_z=0.000.txt